High-contrast random composites: homogenisation framework and new spectral phenomena: Higher regularity of the corrector

 for $\square_x^{a}\subset\square_{x_0}^L$, where $c_p$ depends on $p,q,d,c$ and $k$. \end{lemma}

 We are ready to proceed with the proof of Theorem \ref{th:6.18}.
-Recall that $\hat N_j \in W^{1,2}_{\rm per}(\hat\square^{M+\kappa,1}_{\overline{x}_M}), j=1,\dots,d,$ denote the solutions to \eqref{88}.
-Without loss of generality we may assume $\overline{x}_M =0$.
-To simplify the notation in what follows we assume that $\hat N_j$ and $\nabla \hat N_j$ are extended by zero inside the inclusions, and extended by periodicity to the whole $\R^d$.
-We do this in order to simplify the notation and avoid using the characteristic functions.
-Notice that we never integrate by parts in the following argument.
-It is not difficult to see that \eqref{88} implies the identity
+Recall that $\hat N_j \in W^{1,2}_{\rm per}(\hat\square^{M+\kappa,1}_{\overline{x}_M}), j=1,\dots,d,$ are the solutions to \eqref{88}.
+Without loss of generality, we may assume $\overline{x}_M =0$.
+To simplify the notation, in what follows we extend $\hat N_j$ and $\nabla \hat N_j$ by zero on the inclusions, and extended by periodicity to the whole of $\R^d$.
+(Note that the following argument does not involve integration by parts and is therefore not affected by the possible discontinuity of the gradient.)
+Note that \eqref{88} implies the identity